 But now we are going to a very deep strategic review of the business, understanding how we’re going to see the future performance of the company.
 And in this analysis, in this review, a capital structure is going to be a very important chapter.

-So far the company has generated underlying earnings per share of $2.13 this year.
-With one quarter left to go in 2019 we could therefore reasonably put annualized earnings per share somewhere in the $2.85 region.
-On that basis Kraft stock currently trades at around 11x forward earnings estimates.
+It is a measure of how low expectations were that Kraft stock jumped after the earnings figure hit the newswires.
+I mean, the shares stood at around the $28.50 mark before the announcement on Thursday morning.
+They were changing hands for around $32.60 each by Friday’s close.
+Now, the company has generated underlying EPS of $2.13 so far this year.
+With one quarter left to go in 2019, we could reasonably put annualized EPS somewhere in the $2.85 region.
+On that basis, Kraft stock currently trades at around 11x forward earnings estimates.
 Call that an earnings yield of 9%.
-Granted, the company is not completely out of the woods just yet.
-But with signs that business is beginning to settle down I continue to think it represents decent long-term value.
+Granted, the company is not completely out of the woods just yet, but with signs that the business is beginning to settle down I continue to think it represents decent long-term value.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!